Auburn Auctioneer Bond: A Comprehensive Guide

 How Much Does the Auburn Auctioneer Bond Cost?

-The Auburn Auctioneer bond costs just $100 per year.
+The Auburn Auctioneer bond costs either $100 per year or $10 per month.

 Who is Required to Purchase the Bond?